entzmingerc/drumcrow/README.md

 CROW.C1 has higher priority than CROW.C2.
 If `CROW.C1 151` is currently selected and `CROW.C2 151 V 4` is sent, then the value of 151 is set to Crow input 1 (CROW.C1) and ignores CROW.C2.
 Many parameters can be set to zero by using V 5.
 (The 0V to 10V input is scaled to a -10 to +10 value internally).
 Most ratio values can be set to zero by setting input voltage to 0V (or V -10 from TT).
 Use the teletype OP `VV` to set a parameter to a decimal value.
 Some parameters are sensitive to decimal changes.

+### C2 CAW CAW CAW
+Try doing everything with C2 instead of C1 and the PARAM knob
-Deselect a parameter first before trying to set it using C2: `CROW.C1 0` deselect
+Try deselecting a parameter before setting it using C2: `CROW.C1 0`
-Set LFO frequency mod depth to zero on channel 1: `CROW.C2 311 V 5`
+Try setting things to zero!
+This sets LFO frequency mod depth to zero on channel 1: `CROW.C2 311 V 5`
-Set amplitude to zero on channel 3: `CROW.C2 123 V 5`
+Try setting amplitude to 0 (mute / turn off): `CROW.C2 123 V 5`
-Set envelope decay time to a random value from teletype: `CROW.C2 362 RRAND V 0 V 5`
+Try setting envelope decay time to a random value from teletype: `CROW.C2 362 RRAND V 0 V 5`
 Try setting the update speed to decimal values near minimum: `CROW.C2 821 VV 120`
-Try exploring PW2 values with the ASLsine and Noise models: `CROW.C2 141 VV 510`
+Try exploring decimal PW2 values with the ASLsine and Noise models: `CROW.C2 141 VV 510`
+Try sequencing Ch1 note with teletype patterns: `CROW.C2 111 PN.NEXT 0`
+....while triggering the channel with another pattern: `CROW.C3 1 N PN.NEXT 1 V 5`
+........while drumcrow sequencer is ON `CROW.C1 501`
+............while randomly updating drumcrow sequencer values `CROW.C2 + 560 RAND 3 RRAND V 4 V 7`
+................while every 5 we set decay envelope to param for fun `EV 5: CROW.C2 461 PARAM`
+....................(I haven't actually tested this, CAW)

 ## CROW.C3 X Y Z
 | TT Command | X | Y | Z | Description |